Browse the glossary using this index

 Types of Service Requests: reading mail, shopping, errands (drug store), exercise classes, monthly social group, and occasionally weddings or funerals.

 Training Requirements: Many of the SSPs attend classes at the University of Arkansas at Little Rock, interpreting program; SSP workshops are also provided with collaboration with UALR interpreting instructors and local consumers; an annual training/workshop is provided to allow SSPs to brush up on their skills.
-Anyone interested in becoming an SSP must first provide 100 volunteer hours working as a SSP before they are eligible to be paid.
+Anyone interested in becoming an SSP must first provide 100 volunteer hours working as an SSP before they are eligible to be paid.
 They must also maintain yearly CEU requirements.

 Program Coordination: SSPs are contacted directly by the consumer to schedule their appointments.
 The ARS SSP program is run by its full time staff interpreters.
 Processing payments for working SSP’s is only one of their many responsibilities.